devflhz/apprentice/blog/content/articles/week-2/the-best-programming-lang.md

 ### PHP

-As it turns out, PHP is actually very performant and reliable in comparison to other languages, I didn't know this.
+As it turns out, PHP is very performant and reliable in comparison to other languages, I didn't know this.

 ## Portability